euberdeveloper/dree/README.md

 **Parameters:**

 * `path`: Is of type `string`, and is the relative or absolute path the file or directory that you want to scan
 * `options`: Optional.
-Is of type `object` and allows you to have customize the function behaviour.
+Is of type `object` and allows you to customize the function behaviour.
 * `fileCallback`: Optional.
 Called each time a file is added to the tree.
 It provides you the node, wich **reflects** the fiven options, and its status returned by fs.stat (fs.lstat if `followLinks` option is enabled).
 * `dirCallback`: Optional.
 Called each time a directory is added to the tree.
 It provides you the node, wich **reflects** the fiven options, and its status returned by fs.lstat (fs.stat if `followLinks` option is enabled).